 You may also want to check out the VacMaster Vacuum Packaging Bone Guard Sheets.
 These are 6 mil thick, 4.5 x 5 inch sheets that help protect food pouches from punctures.
 These can be especially helpful if you process a lot of fish or any other foods with sharp bones.(Back to Top)

-Otherwise you’ll find only glowing reports about the VP215.
+Otherwise you’ll find only glowing reports about the VP215, and that’s from over 90% of owners who wrote reviews.
 The consensus among all the satisfied customers is that it’s powerful, quiet, reliable, built to last, and “worth the money”.
 It handles all types of food well and consistently produces tight seals that won’t fail over time.

 Quite a number of these folks had previously owned non-chamber units that cost a lot less but didn’t hold up well.
 After investing in the VP215 they are thrilled and wish they’d done so sooner instead of going through so many of the cheaper units.
-Maintenance is not a big deal because adding oil is easy.
+Adding oil is easy, and maintenance is not a big deal if you follow instructions.

 If you plan to process in any significant quantity, this model is definitely worth considering.
 Examples of use include one owner who processed 500 pounds of game meat in one year, and another who packaged approximately 6,000 bags in three years.